 Sela de Culac is a chillout in the Dolomites

 A driveway up to the mountain pass was built in 1915, during World War I and in 1960 the first road to the summit was built.
 The road has been featured in the Giro d’Italia race.
 The route becomes busy with tourists, motorcyclists, and cyclists during the summer.

-Located to the west of Gardena Pass, the summit hosts a hotel (Hotel Chalet Gerard) and a parking lot.
+Located to the west of Gardena Pass, on the northern part of the country, the summit hosts a hotel (Hotel Chalet Gerard) and a parking lot.
 The pass is 15.0 km (9.32 miles) long, running west-east from Plan De Gralba to Colfosco.
 Rock slide area.